-Automating Creativity: What is the potential impact of AI on the Creative Services Industry
+Automating Creativity: the impact of AI on the Creative Services Industry

-Unless you’re a particularly reclusive Work-From-Homer, you’ll have heard the quiet, disconcerted mumblings between people in the Creative Services Industry discussing the potential intrusion of Artificial Intelligence (AI) Programmes into our sector.
 AI has already had a significant impact on the creative industry, providing new opportunities, challenges, and many talking points.
-But to what extent is AI encroaching on our livelihoods and skillsets, and what kind of positive impacts could it also bring to our studios?
+But to what extent is AI encroaching on creative skillsets, and what kind of positive impacts could it also bring to our studios?

 The Pros of AI: